ekorkut/palantir-python-sdk/README.md

 ```

 #### Get object
-You can get an object through its object type and specifying its primary key
+You can get an object from an object type specifying its primary key, optionally limiting the properties returned.
 ```python
 jfk_airport = my_ontology.object_type("ExampleDataAirport").object(
     "JFK",